-(A) Describe the agency mission, organization, and overview of the role of the fleet in serving agency missions.

-- (1) Briefly describe your agency's primary/core mission and how your fleet is configured to support it. - (2) Please describe the organizational structure and geographic dispersion of your fleet. - (3) Describe how vehicles are primarily used, and how do mission requirements translate into the need for particular vehicle quantities and types.
+- (A) Describe the agency mission, organization, and overview of the role of the fleet in serving agency missions. - (1) Briefly describe your agency's primary/core mission and how your fleet is configured to support it. - (2) Has your agency's primary/core mission changed since the submission of your last Fleet Management Plan?
+If so, please describe how it has changed. - (3) Please describe the organizational structure and geographic dispersion of your fleet. - (4) Describe how vehicles are primarily used, and how do mission requirements translate into the need for particular vehicle quantities and types.

 Our mission is to deliver Social Security services that meet the changing needs of the public.
 Few government agencies touch the lives of as many people as we do.
 The programs we administer provide a financial safety net for millions of Americans, and many people consider them the most successful large-scale Federal programs in our Nation's history.
 Social Security initially covered retired workers.
 Later program expansions added dependent and Survivor benefits, as well as Disability Insurance (DI).
 We also administer the Supplemental Security Income (SSI) program, a Federal needs-based program financed through the general revenue funds.
-In fiscal year (FY) 2017, we provided, on average each month, benefits to approximately 51 million OASI beneficiaries, 11 million DI beneficiaries, and 8 million recipients of Federal SSI benefits, of whom approximately 2.6 million were also beneficiaries of OASI or DI benefits.
-Total benefit payments during FY 2017 were approximately \$791 billion for OASI, \$143 billion for DI, and \$55 billion for Federal SSI benefits.
+In fiscal year (FY) 2018, we provided, on average each month, benefits to approximately 52 million OASI beneficiaries, 10 million DI beneficiaries, and 8 million recipients of Federal SSI benefits, of whom approximately 2.6 million were also beneficiaries of OASI or DI benefits.
+Total benefit payments during FY 2018 were approximately \$833 billion for OASI, \$144 billion for DI, and \$51 billion for Federal SSI benefits.

-We have approximately 61,000 employees and deliver services through a nationwide network of about 1500 offices.
+We have approximately 61,600 employees and deliver services through a nationwide network of over 1,500 offices.
 We also have a presence in several United States embassies around the globe.
 Our field offices and card centers are the primary points of contact for in-person interaction with the public.
 Our tele service centers primarily handle telephone calls to our national 800 number.
 Employees in our processing centers primarily handle Social Security retirement, survivors, and disability payments, but also perform a wide range of other functions, which include answering calls to our National 800 Number.
-We depend on State employees in 53 State and Territorial Disability Determination Service centers to make disability determinations.
+We depend on State employees in 52 State and Territorial Disability Determination Service centers to make disability determinations.
 The administrative law judges in our hearing offices and administrative appeals judges in our Appeals Council make decisions on appeals of denied Social Security and SSI claims.
 Geographically, we are divided into 10 regional offices and a Headquarters.
+Our mission has not changed.

-Our fleet is comprised of 28 heavy-duty vehicles and buses, 19 medium-duty vehicles, 165 light-duty vehicles (minivans, pickup, etc.), and 236 sedans for 448 vehicles.
+Our fleet is comprised of 22 heavy-duty vehicles, 18 medium-duty vehicles, 163 light-duty vehicles (minivans, pickup, SUV's etc.), 227 sedans, and 6 buses totaling 436 vehicles.
 We use these vehicles throughout the 10 regions and at Headquarters.
 Employees use passenger vehicles for official business when conducting investigations or retirement, survivors, and disability interviews with the American public.
 The large passenger vehicles operate as shuttles to carry employees to central locations for meetings and training.
 The agency utilizes trucks and trailers to transport mail, supplies, equipment, and furniture throughout the regions, Headquarters, and between offices in the Baltimore and Washington D.C. metropolitan areas.